 On my first try, I used only inulin.
 Inulin is gently sweet, high in fibre and does not have an aftertaste.
 The result was super-crisp and bright white.
 However, the texture was somewhat fibrous and it did not taste authentic.

 That's why I settled on using part inulin and part erythritol.
 This combination achieved the classic crisp meringue texture and had the perfect amount of sweetness.

 This section contains step-by-step instructions and photos that show how to make this recipe.
 See the recipe card for full information on ingredients and quantities

-Let's get started with making some keto meringue cookies!
+Let's get started with making keto friendly meringue cookies!

 1.)
 Put 2 very fresh egg whites into a clean, dry glass or metal bowl.
 Whisk with an electric mixer until stiff peaks form.